Understanding the Causes of Retinopathy of Prematurity

 At Freidin Brown, P.A., We Can Help

 Our lawyers have extensive experience handling ROP cases in Florida, and across the nation.
 We recognize the financial challenges our clients must endure as a result of ROP-induced blindness.
 We thoroughly examine each case to determine whether negligent medical care contributed to a child’s vision problems.
 In a case, along with co-counsel, we recovered $38 million on behalf of twin boys who suffered ROP-induced blindness as a result of medical malpractice.

-To discuss your situation with a lawyer at our Miami law firm or to find out if you have a case, we welcome you to contact us to schedule a free initial consultation.
+To discuss your situation with a lawyer at our Florida law firm or to find out if you have a case, we welcome you to contact us to schedule a free initial consultation.
 You need not worry about added financial stress in this difficult time.
 You will owe no fees unless we obtain financial compensation for you.

 Contact us today to begin taking legal action.